Trigger real-time responses to events

 You can review our quick start guides for more details on how to enable and getting started with the different channels:

-How to create an event triggered campaign
+How to create a real-time event-triggered campaign

-If sending with a delay then you can set it from the Events tab.
+If sending with a delay then you can set it from the Triggers tab.
 You may also use a real-time event in segmentation as a stop event to not send if a user completes an action within a time frame.
 A good example is basket recovery where you may send a nudge if the user has triggered an add to basket event but has not completed the purchase.
 Learn more about creating automated drop-off recovery campaigns in our dedicated guide.

 Trigger campaigns from backend systems via API

 Events that happen on a backend system can also be used to trigger communications such as a push notification, email, SMS or any other outbound response.
-To trigger a response from a backend system first create an API triggered campaign on the platform.
+To trigger a response from a backend system first create an API-triggered campaign on the platform.
 Go to Campaigns > Create Campaign > API Triggered Message.

-Like in the case of event triggered campaigns, the appropriate response can be to send the message immediately or to schedule it for later and the response must take the form of an outbound action.
+Like in the case of event-triggered campaigns, the appropriate response can be to send the message immediately or to schedule it for later and the response must take the form of an outbound action.
 Any available outbound channel may be triggered by an API execution.

-See our docs for full details on how to setup a template and use the API to trigger a message, such as a transactional update.
+See our docs for full details on how to configure a template and use the API to trigger a message, such as a transactional update.
 Get started on how to use our API by reviewing our external API guide.

 Remove an inbox message in response to an event

 One special action you may want to take in response to an event on your backend system is to remove a message previously placed in a user's inbox.
 One common use case for this is an inbox message related to a one-time offer that you may want to remove when a redemption is confirmed on your backend system.
 You could use the remove inbox API method.
-See our guide on the inbox feed for more details of expiring inbox messages.
+See our guide on the inbox feed for more details on expiring inbox messages.